-A VPN promises privacy and security online – but how far does the protecting go?
+A VPN promises privacy and security online – but how far does the protection go?
 Does it apply in all cases, even if criminal acts are committed?
 Can police track VPN activity when you purchase something online?
 What’s the role of a country where a VPN is registered?

 These are fair questions to ask.
 Let’s discuss it.